farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter to determine who should be notified when booking an appointment.

+- `reschedule(appointment: number)`

+Reschedule an appointment matching the given appointment identifier using the pre-set start parameter.

 - `starting(start: string)`

 Set an attribute which will tell the API to use the given start date time string as the start time of the new appointment.